Jeison-Gosh/Finances-CTR/README.md

 ```sh
 $ java -jar FinancesCTL.jar dev
 ```
-> Note: `The app runs in a port determined is 3250 port then if it's in use by another program you can change the Http Port Protocol, could open with a second argument another port, such its view below.
+> Note: The app runs in a port determined is 3250 port then if it's in use by another program you can change the Http Port Protocol, could open with a second argument another port, such its view below.

+- Remember that the port must be available.
+- Remember that default environment is production.

 ```sh
 $ java -jar FinancesCTL.jar prod 3000